 Our private practice has been serving the greater Central Florida area for over 20 years.
 With a staff of fully trained professionals all with degrees within the field of psychology, you will be greeted by a knowledgeable staff member ready to answer any questions you may have.

 Visit our services page to learn more about what services we offer and how they may be right for you.
 On the symptoms page you will find information about specific symptoms and how we treat them.

-Meet the staff of fully competent and knowledge providers who make up CFPC.
+Meet our staff of fully competent and knowledgeable providers who make up CFPC.